Skip to content

 MEV and multiple beacon nodes

-Having said that, there are multiple choices you can make when it comes to setting this up in a multi-client environment.
+There are multiple choices you can make when it comes to setting this up in a multi-client environment.

 Option 1: Point all beacon nodes to a single mev-boost instance: